letruxux/zap-search/README.md

 You can use the hosted version at [zap-search.onrender.com](https://zap-search.onrender.com).

-> Please keep in mind this is running on a free plan, so it might take a few seconds to load and might not be functional at all times.
+> Please keep in mind this is running on a free plan, so it might take a few seconds to load and might not be functional at all times, but it's the **easiest way** to use this and it's always **up to date**.

 Facing some issues?
 Try [running it locally](#run-locally).